10 life enhancing hacks

 Chocolate is my guilty pleasure and ‘go-to’ pick me up for much-needed relief especially when commitments (e.g. work, studies, and social time) come together to make me feel super stressed.

 Yet it’s effect was short-lived and I ended up craving more.
 I decided this spring to try something different and see if I could get my ‘happy fix’ from making some minor adjustments to my routine instead.

 So are you tempted to change anything in your routine this spring?
 Often it’s the little things that can really change the quality of our lives more than we know.
 Here are some suggestions that could help make a difference.
 Why not give one a try?

 Marie Kondo’s book Spark of Joy highlights the importance of being only surrounded by items that bring us joy.
 Happiness is a state of being and does not come from acquiring more stuff.
 So getting rid of clutter in your home not only can have a calming effect on your mood but also can help inspire you creatively.

 Listening to Podcasts on your way to work can give you a pep in your step and set you up for the rest of the day.
 Who said commutes have to be boring!
 Make the most of yours – learn and discover new things every day.

 Life in the fast lane can be exhausting and drain you of all your energy.
 Even worse than that, it makes you not appreciate what you have.
 Hold back, slow down and simply enjoy the people in your life.

 When stress catches up with you, take as little as 2 minutes to focus on your breathing.
-Allowing it go deeper into your belly.
-This will help calm your mind and relax your body to tackle what ever you need to do after that.
+Allowing it to go deeper into your belly.
+This will help calm your mind and relax your body to tackle whatever you need to do after that.